 Personal, Social, Health and Economic education (PSHE) is a subject where pupils develop knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 At Thorpe Lea, we aim to provide opportunities for them to be able to do this both in and out of the classroom.

-This school year we are setting out to raise the profile of PSHE throughout the school.
 At Thorpe Lea we want the pupils to develop the qualities needed to be successful within the school environment and also in the wider world, secondary school and beyond.

 We ensure that curriculum subject matter is relevant and up to date, assemblies cover a wide range of themes, and that children have the opportunity to contribute to school wide schemes and events - all with a PSHE focus.

 This year we are focusing on developing children's awareness of how to keep themselves safe.
 This will be carried out in age appropriate activities, lessons and assemblies.

 PSHE is taught using the school-wide Jigsaw programme.
 Jigsaw is a unique, spiral, progressive and effective scheme of work, aiming to prepare children/young people for life, helping them really know and value who they are and understand how they relate to other people in this ever-changing world.

 Throughout the PSHE curriculum children acquire an understanding and experience of the British Values which enable them to value themselves, respect others, appreciate differences and feel confident and informed as a British citizen.
 Each lesson features collaborative learning experiences, mindful reflection, engagement activities and learning reflection times.

 Teaching and learning is monitored through learning walks, book looks, pupil voice through school council and cross-school moderations.
 We want to ensure consistency across year groups and build on children's knowledge and experience as they progress through Thorpe Lea and beyond.